 The auditor will always verify your non-conformance responses at your next audit, in particular auditing whether your Long Term Corrective Action has been effective in preventing reoccurrences.
 Non-conformances will be raised against your corrective action process if your actions have found to be ineffective.
 This is one of the most common requirements in which major non-conformities are raised by assessors.

 Where your business operates a multi-site certification you will receive a program of audits throughout each year.
-This program will select sub-locations/sites to audits and will be completed by a Head Office audit.
+This program will select sub-locations/sites to audits and will be completed by your Client Support Representative.

-Conversely, if common findings are occurring across the organisation this would be indicative of a systemic failing across the system and would require a root cause analysis and corrective action at an organisation-wide level.
-Whilst the auditor will attempt to make a judgment as to the extent of the non-conformity across your organisation, an effective root cause analysis process will determine this for you and allow you to take action accordingly.
+Conversely, if common findings are occurring across the organization this would be indicative of a systemic failing across the system and would require a root cause analysis and corrective action at an organization-wide level.
+Whilst the auditor will attempt to make a judgment as to the extent of the non-conformity across your organization, an effective root cause analysis process will determine this for you and allow you to take action accordingly.

-You are required to respond to NQA for non-conformities raised at audits within 10 days for a major non-conformity and 90 days for a minor non-conformity from the end of the audit, unless otherwise instructed by your auditor.
+You are required to respond to NQA non-conformities raised at audits within 30 days for a and provide objective evidence for a major non-conformity within 90 days from the end of the audit, unless otherwise instructed by your auditor.

 At the final audit of your yearly audit program, the findings and non-conformities from the sub-location/sites will be collated and presented during the closing meeting.
 Those which have not been verified and closed will require to be closed out within the required time frame.
 Clients with administration days can use those days to review open findings with your lead auditor, they can also verify corrective actions taken.